-In 2014, the general government's tax-to-GDP ratio should remain at 27.0% of GDP.
-The Confederation's tax revenue increased somewhat as a result of a rise in withholding tax revenue, but given that tax revenue growth was nonetheless slower than nominal GDP growth, the 2014 ratio fell to 9.5% of GDP relative to the preceding year.
-Because the cantons' tax revenue growth was stronger than GDP growth, the tax-to-GDP ratio rose to 6.7% of GDP.
-This ratio remained unchanged at 6.7% of GDP for the social security funds and should be unchanged at 4.1% of GDP for the municipalities.
+In 2015, the general government's tax-to-GDP ratio is set to be 27.7% of GDP.
+The Confederation's tax revenue surged that year (see section 1), and its ratio rose to 9.9% of GDP.
+As the cantons' tax revenue growth was also stronger than GDP growth, their tax-to-GDP ratio rose to 6.8% of GDP.
+This ratio likewise climbed to 6.8% of GDP for the social security funds and should rise to 4.2% of GDP for the municipalities.